SR14/LunarLander-DRL/README.md

 ## Getting Started

-1. The **Final Report** detailing every single step of the project can be seen in the ['LunarLanderReport.pdf'](https://github.com/SR14/LunarLander-DeepRL/blob/master/LunarLanderReport.pdf) file.
+1. The **Final Report** detailing every single step of the project can be found in the ['LunarLanderReport.pdf'](https://github.com/SR14/LunarLander-DeepRL/blob/master/LunarLanderReport.pdf) repository file.

 2. All corresponding algorithmic components can be found [here](https://github.com/SR14/LunarLander-DeepRL/tree/master/agents).
 More specifically, the corresponding components of the algorithm are memory.py for the PER buffer; noise.py for Gaussian noise added to the learning stage; actor.py holds the actor network architecture; critic.py holds critic network architecture; and the agent.py holds the compiled DDPG algorithm with a third critic and noise addition to target action.